EdwardHarriss/EdwardHarriss/README.md

 🖥️ Ex-Professional Services Intern @ [UiPath](https://www.uipath.com)

-🔭 I'm currently working on Machine Learning and Deep Learning for Financial Systems
+🔭 I'm currently working on Machine Learning and Deep Learning for Financial Systems with respect to Arbitrage in Cryptocurrency Systems

 ⚡ At the old age of 22, I believe to have mastered the art of scrambled eggs.